 The comment period for the revision of Minneapolis’ Comprehensive Plan ends today.
 Getting in before the deadline are more posts about the plan this week; click here for earlier posts and discussion.

-Fourplexes, Freeways, and Fearmongering by Nicole Salica is a very short post with a very long comment section.
+Fourplexes, Freeways, and Fearmongering by Pine Salica is a very short post with a very long comment section.
 The post links to a map which overlays redlining maps on present day Minneapolis highlighting the underlying racism in the development pattern and the fearmongering is from some of the pushback to the Minneapolis 2040 plan which misrepresents some of its policies, “I hadn’t seen the redlining maps overlaid on the current-day city, or maybe just not in this way.
 There’s a pattern that holds through the entire city, corner to corner to downtown.
 Take a look at David Cook’s map that pulls data from the Mapping Inequality Project and the Minneapolis 2040 site, and it’s plain as day.”
 Look at the map and then read the comments for both some discussion of the 2040 Plan and development issues, plus consideration of how the post and how we could all discuss issues like these.

 Minneapolis 2040 Charts and Maps is just that.
 John Edwards has collected charts and maps intended to show the negative effects of exclusionary zoning which the Minneapolis 2040 plan attempts to begin to correct.
 In addition to the graphics, there’s also a video made up of clips of people speaking in favor of single family housing from public hearings about housing.